benn-herrera/vku/README.md

     * None of the Vulkan API functions are wrapped
 * No additional dependencies
 * No use of std:: strings or containers
+* No heap allocations
 * No boost syndrome
     * No bloat or major compilation overhead.
     * Using one function or type does not compel the use of others
-    * All types are mix & match with base API - incremental adoption is painless
+    * All types are mix & match with base API - incremental integration is painless

 ### Types
 * Structs subclassed with default zero initialization